What causes power outages and how to prepare - NewsBreak

 FAYETTEVILLE, Ark.
 (KNWA/KFTA) — The Southwestern Electric Power Company said dangerously low temperatures, strong winds, and possible winter precipitation is a recipe for power outages caused by added stress on our electric grid.

-SWEPCO knows that when everyone is trying to heat their house in the extreme cold, it could overload the electric grid, but Tara Muck, with the company, said that’s not the only thing that could cause power outages.Arkansans prepare for dropping temperatures
+SWEPCO knows that when everyone is trying to heat their house in the extreme cold, it could overload the electric grid, but Tara Muck, with the company, said that’s not the only thing that could cause power outages.Road crews prepped and ready for winter weather

 Muck said when roads get slick from winter weather, oftentimes drivers lose control of their cars and run into utility poles.
 She said even the ice or snow itself could snap tree limbs surrounding the power lines and cause outages.